bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 writing bindings for Bokeh are the reference guide sections for the :ref:`bokeh.core.properties` and |bokeh.models|.

-Another ressource for working on bindings is Bokeh's :bokeh-tree:`scripts/spec.py` script.
+Another resource for working on bindings is Bokeh's :bokeh-tree:`scripts/spec.py` script.
 This Python script generates a JSON description of every model and property in Bokeh, including types, defaults, and